 Attempt to shorten the feedback cycles as much as possible.
 This normally means doing product and software development in parallel as much as possible and launching software to the users in incremental iterations.

 At BioSistemika, we successfully finished several projects as external partners for software development.
-During the years, we developed a set of good practices that we use to establish successful long-term partnerships with our customers.
+During the years, we developed a set of good practices with continuous improvement approach that we use to establish successful long-term partnerships with our customers.

 Suppose our customers want our help with finalizing the product vision and roadmap.
 In that case, our senior software developers and senior product development managers can help out and contribute our expertise from life sciences and regulated markets.